-If you want to get more personal injury clients for your practice, you need a predictable engine for generating more cases on a monthly basis.
+If you want to get more clients for your practice, you need a predictable engine for generating more cases on a monthly basis.
 The days of buying your way to the top of the Yellow Pages are long gone.

 Even if you know 99% of what we’re about to tell you, there’s just as big a chance you’re not doing it all.
-Having no or even poor digital marketing will hurt your lifestyle—but getting it right isn’t easy.
-That’s why we’ve outlined all the basics you need to get more personal injury clients in this 6-step ultimate guide.
+Having no or even poor digital marketing strategies will hurt your lifestyle—but getting personal injury marketing right isn’t easy.
+That’s why we’ve outlined all the internet marketing basics you need to get more personal injury clients in this 6-step ultimate guide.

 Potential clients look for attorneys on Google.
 And real visibility on Google means being on the first page of search results, or you’re going to miss out on 90% of the action (i.e., clicks to your website).

-If you aren’t on page one of Google, you aren’t there.
+If you aren’t on page one of Google search results, you aren’t there.
 We watch stats on keyword searches for law firms every month, and in your metro area, there may routinely be 9, 10, even 15,000 searches for the legal services you provide.

 When you search for these keywords, you’re going to see about half a dozen law firms that constantly show up.
 So, what are these guys getting right with their conversion rate optimization efforts?

-Showing up on page one of a search engine results page is crucial, so we’re going to break down how it’s done.
+Showing up on page one of a search engine results page is crucial, so we’ll break down how it’s done.
 And while we’ll give you the steps, as you follow along you’ll see why gaining Google visibility is easiest for the law firms who hire a digital marketing agency to help.
 You may be able to do a lot of this on your own, but your time is better spent on other aspects of your business.

 First, let’s take a look at the three different kinds of visibility on Google: